nperma/Stool-API/Readme.md

 handler.category = "category_name";
 handler.admin = false; // set to true if only admins can use handler.custom_prefix = ["!", "/"]; // optional custom prefixes
+handler.no_prefix = false // set to true if you want no prefix
 ```

 - **handler.commands**: An array of strings representing command names.